 Here are some of the organizations that cybercriminals claim to be from:

-If someone claiming to be from Microsoft tech support calls you:
+If someone claiming to be from Microsoft tech support contacts you:

 Do not purchase any software or services.

 Ask if there is a fee or subscription associated with the "service."
 If there is, hang up.